HappyGuyNCKU/Image_file_publisher/README.md

 # Image_file_publisher
 ## OVERVIEW
-This project is a ros package can provide two images as stereo camera topic.
+This project is a ros package that can provide two images as stereo camera topic.

+Can fully working with stereo-image-proc and image-view.

+It pubilsh four topic:

+    /stereo/left/image_raw
+    /stereo/left/camera_info
+    /stereo/right/image_raw
+    /stereo/right/camera_info

 ## INSTALLATION
 Download catkin tools: